Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Introduction

 When magnetized by external magnetic fields, the particles interact with each other magnetically.
 In the absence of external magnetic field gradients, the interparticle interactions are the only forces generated on the inclusions.
 The particles are enclosed by the surrounding elastic matrix and cannot move through it due to their size.
 Therefore, the forces generated on the particles are transmitted to the surrounding soft elastic matrix, leading to its deformation \cite{puljiz2016forces, puljiz2017forces, puljiz2019displacement, raikher2008shape, metsch2016numerical}.

 From such effects occurring on the microscopic particle scale, overall macroscopic material properties are affected.
 Above all, the macroscopic mechanical material behavior is modified, which is frequently referred to as the magnetorheological effect.
 More precisely, the induced magnetic interactions lead to changes in the static elastic moduli \cite{filipcsei2007magnetic,pessot2014structural,wood2011modeling,ivaneyko2012effects,evans2012highly,han2013field,borin2013tuning,zubarev2019rheological,volkova2017motion} as well as in the dynamic storage and loss moduli \cite{jolly1996magnetoviscoelastic,jolly1996model,stepanov2007effect,bose2009magnetorheological,jarkova2003hydrodynamics,chen2007investigation,chertovich2010new,chiba2013wide,pessot2016dynamic,sorokin2015hysteresis,pessot2018tunable,gila2018rheology,watanabe2018effect}.
-Since this effect works in a contactless way by external magnetic field, is tunable by the strength of the external field, and often is reversible, a multitude of possible applications results.
+Since this effect works in a contactless way by external magnetic field, is tunable by the strength of the external field, and often is reversible \cite{borin2024magnetic}, a multitude of possible applications results.
 Frequently, magnetically tunable vibration absorbers and damping devices are mentioned in this context \cite{carlson2000mr,deng2006development,sun2008study,liao2012development,molchanov2014viscoelastic,becker2020magnetoactive}.

 It has been demonstrated by microcomputed x-ray tomography that the change in overall mechanical behavior is correlated to internal restructuring \cite{schumann2017characterisation}.
 Specifically, chain-like aggregates of initially well separated magnetized particles can form by deformation of the surrounding elastic matrix \cite{gundermann2014investigation, gundermann2017statistical, pessot2018tunable}.
 Not only is the mechanical behavior affected by such internal restructuring.
-The particulate inclusions usually feature electric and thermal conductivities that are notably different from those of the surrounding elastic matrix.
-Thus, reversible formation of anisotropic particulate aggregates are related to magnetically tunable changes in transport properties, especially electric and thermal conductivity \cite{Kchit2009,2Kchit2009,Mietta2016,DiazBleis2014,Pech-May2018,jager2022variations}.
+The particles usually feature electric and thermal conductivities that are notably different from those of the surrounding elastic matrix.
+Thus, when the particles reversibly form anisotropic aggregates (such as chains), this causes magnetically tunable changes in transport properties, especially electric and thermal conductivity \cite{Kchit2009,2Kchit2009,Mietta2016,DiazBleis2014,Pech-May2018,jager2022variations}.
 Only a few studies have addressed this behavior so far.